 Firstly, advertising in these countries is incredibly cheap, and secondly, the population of these countries speaks excellent English.
 I visited user profiles and was shocked by the fact that, for example, in Nigeria, almost all posts of people were written in perfect English with American idioms.
 For $10 I usually get 1000–1500 post likes.
 Here are the results of one of the advertising campaigns.

-The same campaign but targeted for the US spent $50 and I was not even close to the results shown in the screenshot.
-Approximately it gave me 300–400 likes.
+The same campaign but targeted at the US spent $50 and I was not even close to the results shown in the screenshot.
+Approximately it gave me 300–400 likes when I was testing this Facebook Ads Tips and Tricks.

 3. Comments to Posts.